Best MacBook Air Monitors iMore 2020

 Best Overall: LG 27UK850-W

 Great computer monitors must offer robust color, brightness, and sharpness.
-On these three points, the LG 27UK850-W blew us away.
-We found the color spot-on and didn't require any additional fine-tuning during setup.
+On these three points, the LG 27UK850-W blew us away and is considered the best MacBook Air monitor on the market.
+It's also one of the best 4K monitors for Mac this year.
+We found the color spot on and didn't require any additional fine-tuning during setup.
 In doing so, the monitor provides a natural extension to any workspace.

 Speaking of setup, the entire process for the 27-inch monitor takes less than 10 minutes.
 The same speediness can't be said about other monitors on the market.
 We're also impressed with LG's decision to add multiple ports on this monitor.
 As a MacBook Air owner, you're going to stick with USB-C primarily.
 However, with two USB-A and two HDMI ports also available, you have the flexibility to use the monitor elsewhere.
 (The USB-C port supports 60W power transfer so you can charge your laptop during use.)